SemAttNet: Towards Attention-based Semantic Aware Guided Depth Completion: Experiments

-From methods (b) and (d) listed in Table \ref{table2}, we can observe that by using the proposed semantic-guided branch even with naive concatenation method for fusion, there is a significant improvement of $26.5mm$ in the RMSE metric.~This shows the promise and importance of our proposed SG branch.
+From methods (b) and (d) listed in Table \ref{table2}, we can observe that by using the proposed semantic-guided branch even with naive concatenation method for fusion, there is a significant improvement of $26.5mm$ in the RMSE metric.~This shows the promise and importance of our proposed SG branch.~It also proves our claim that semantic cues are important for dense depth completion.